vizzscript/OAuth_Server/README.md

-This is backend server used for integration of Zoho CRM and Google for OAuth2.0.
+This is backend server used for integration of Zoho CRM and Google using OAuth2.0.